Skip to main content

 Dorothy will not be much help with this proof.

-2. Parsons Problem, Programming.
+2. Parsons Problem, Partial Ordering.

 The Sieve of Eratosthenes computes prime numbers by starting with a finite list of the integers bigger than 1.
 The first member of the list is a prime and is saved/recorded.
 Then all multiples of that prime (which not a prime, excepting the prime itself!) are removed from the list.
 Now the first number remaining in the list is the next prime number.
 And the process repeats.